 - Take care handling boats on land to avoid contact with other crews, spectators, etc. Boat zones will be zoned off and marshals will be present to alert spectators that move too close to potential areas of risk. - Beach traffic patterns are displayed on the notice board and included below.
 Areas for spectators will be marked off. - Participants and officials who have a medical condition should take appropriate prophylactic medicine (e.g. asthma rescue inhaler) and carry it at all times. - Protect yourself against high or low temperatures as applicable (use sunscreen, wear appropriate clothes, etc.) - In the event of lightning or severe weather, the course and beach may be evacuated.
-You may need to find shelter ashore or in your vehicle. - First Aid and an ambulance will be situated behind the Race Beach, on Queen's Drive. - Car parking / public toilets / drinking water tap and the race beach are indicated on the map below:
+You may need to find shelter ashore or in your vehicle. - First Aid and an ambulance will be situated at Saundersfoot Harbour. - Car parking / public toilets and the race beach are indicated on the previous map.